defensem3ch/n163-wave-cruncher/README.md

 # n163-wave-cruncher
-Turns a sample into a N163 .fti Famitracker instrument
+Node script to turn a .wav sample into an N163 .fti Famitracker instrument

+Requirements:
+- lodash
+- tonal
+- node-wav
+- pitchfinder